Don't Miss Any of the Exciting Things to Do in Jackson, Mississippi

 Conveniently located just 10 minutes from The Westin Jackson, Outlets of Mississippi is the state's largest outlet shopping destination.
 At 325,000 square feet, the Outlets of Mississippi features a robust merchant roster including COACH Factory, Michael Kors, Gap Factory Store, Banana Republic Factory Store, J.Crew, White House/Black Market, Chico's Outlet, Nike Factory Store, Under Armour, and many more.

-Experience Jackson's art district less than 15 minutes away from The Westin Jackson.
+Experience Jackson's art district. located less than 15 minutes away from The Westin Jackson.
 Take a stroll through this quaint, artistic neighborhood amid restaurants, coffee shops, boutiques, antique stores, unique furniture stores, and art galleries.
+This is the perfect casual thing to do, especially on a girl's getaway weekend or a romantic escape.

 Highland Village offers a vast assortment of premium shops comprised of unique, locally-owned boutiques and ‘first and only in Mississippi’ national stores.
 Along with 49 charming and distinctive shops, Highland Village offers dining at some of Jackson's most elegant restaurants.
 Visit Bravo's Italian restaurant and bar with its unique open kitchen or Char for steaks, seafood or a drink at the piano bar or drop in on Julep's for fine Southern dining.
 It's specialty dining and shopping at its best.